aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/emf/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from EMF(Enhanced Metafile Format)" %}}
-Aspose.Imaging allows automate a lot of conversions from EMF to other formats on .NET platform.
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from EMF to other formats on .NET platform.
 Enhanced metafile format (EMF) stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
 These variable-length records can be definitions of enclosed objects, commands for drawing, and graphics properties critical to render the image accurately.
-When a device opens an EMF metafile using its own graphics environment, the proportions, dimensions, colors and other graphic properties of original image remains same regardless of the opening device platform.
+When a device opens an EMF metafile using its own graphics environment, the proportions, dimensions, colors and other graphic properties of original image remains same regardless of the opening device platform.</p>
 <br/>
 Full list of supported conversions from EMF:
 {{% /blocks/products/pf/feature-page-section %}}